CESNUR: Organization

 According to its official website, CESNUR "is a network of independent but related organizations of scholars in various countries, devoted to promote scholarly research in the field of new religious consciousness, to spread reliable and responsible information, and to expose the very real problems associated with some movements, while at the same time defending everywhere the principles of religious liberty."
+The Italian authorities recognized CESNUR as a public non-profit organization in 1996 and were contributors to CESNUR projects.
+Other sources of income include book royalties and member contributions.

 While established by a group composed mostly of Catholic scholars, CESNUR is not affiliated with any religious group or denomination and has from the outset included scholars of various religious persuasions.
 CESNUR is critical of concepts like mind control, thought reform and brainwashing, asserting that they lack scientific and scholarly support and are mainly based on anecdotal evidence.

 In a 2018 history of the academic study of new religious movements, American scholar W. Michael Ashcraft described CESNUR as "the largest outlet currently supporting research on NRMs."
 In 2018, The Korea Times described CESNUR as "the largest international association of scholars specializing in the study of new religious movements."

-Funding sources

-The Italian authorities recognized CESNUR as a public non-profit organization in 1996 and were contributors to CESNUR projects.
-Other sources of income include book royalties and member contributions.

 Activities and publications

-Since 2017, CESNUR has published The Journal of CESNUR.
+Since 2017, CESNUR has published The Journal of CESNUR, a periodic about new religious movements.
 CESNUR sponsors yearly conferences in the field of new religions.
 The 2019 conference at the University of Turin included over 200 attendees.
+The journal's articles are typically sourced from CESNUR's annual conferences.
+The journal is open access, and Introvigne is the founder and lead editor.
+Benjamin E. Zeller noted in 2020 that, while too recently founded to give a proper analysis, the journal's articles tended to disproportionately focus on East Asia.
+The organization is regarded as an apologist for cults.

 Introvigne has spoken before the Commission on Security and Cooperation in Europe and the Organization for Security and Co-operation in Europe.
 He testified on behalf of Scientologists in a criminal trial in Lyon.
 In 1995, Introvigne argued that Order of the Solar Temple members who died by mass suicide had acted on their own initiative as opposed to being victims of the leader's manipulations.
 In 1997, Melton appeared as an expert witness on behalf of the Singapore branch of the International Churches of Christ, arguing that the group was not a "cult".
 The testimony garnered attention for Melton's admission on cross-examination that he had publicly made similar claims about Peoples Temple, responsible for 918 deaths in Jonestown, Guyana.